Anti-Slavic sentiment: Albania

-Fascism and Nazism

-Anti-Slavism was a notable component of Italian Fascism and Nazism both prior to and during World War II.
+Italy

-In the 1920s, Italian fascists hated the Yugoslavs, especially the Serbs.
-They accused the Serbs of having "atavistic impulses" and they also claimed that the Yugoslavs were conspiring on behalf of "Grand Orient Masonry and its funds".
-One anti-Semitic claim stated that the Serbs were involved in a "social-democratic, masonic Jewish internationalist plot".
+In the 1920s, Italian fascists propagated animosity towards people from the neighboring Yugoslavia, especially the Croats, Serbs, and Slovenes.
+Among others, they fabricated many chauvinistic tropes, for example, claims that the Croats, Serbs, and Slovenes had "atavistic impulses," alongside perpetuating the made-up accusations that the Yugoslavs were conspiring on behalf of "Grand Orient Masonry and its funds."
+Additionally, some of these prejudices, stereotypes, and racial tropes were connected with anti-semitic conspiracy theories, such the belief that the Serbs were involved in a "social-democratic, masonic Jewish internationalist plot."

-Benito Mussolini considered the Slavic race inferior and barbaric.
-He believed that the Yugoslavs (Croats) were a threat to Italy because they wanted to seize Dalmatia, a region which was claimed by Italy, and he also claimed that the threat rallied Italians at the end of World War I: "The danger of seeing the Jugo-Slavians settle along the whole Adriatic shore had caused a bringing together in Rome of the cream of our unhappy regions.
-Students, professors, workmen, citizens—representative men—were entreating the ministers and the professional politicians".
+The leader of fascist Italy, Benito Mussolini, considered the Slavic race inferior and barbaric.
+Furthermore, he believed that the Croats posed an existential threat to Italy as they supposedly intended to seize Dalmatia, a region which was claimed by Italy, while he also claimed that the threat rallied Italians at the end of World War I: "The danger of seeing the Yugoslavians settle along the whole Adriatic shore had caused a bringing together in Rome of the cream of our unhappy regions.
+Students, professors, workmen, citizens—representative men—were entreating the ministers and the professional politicians."
 These claims often tended to emphasize the "foreignness" of the Yugoslavs by stating that they were newcomers to the area, unlike the ancient Italians, whose territories were occupied by the Slavs.

-Count Galeazzo Ciano, Mussolini's son in law, and the Foreign Minister of Fascist Italy who was later executed by Mussolini, wrote the following entry in his diary:
+Count Galeazzo Ciano, Mussolini's son-in-law, and the Foreign Minister of Fascist Italy, whom Mussolini ordered to be executed in 1944, wrote the following entry in his diary:

 Canada

-In Canada, many xenophobic white supremacists were deeply tied to their nation's "Anglo-Saxon" culture, specifically from the early 1900s to the end of World War II.
-The Ku Klux Klan in Canada was prominent in the provinces of Saskatchewan and Alberta, both of which have a relatively high Eastern European ethnic population.
-Immigrants from Ukraine, Russia and Poland were frequently denounced and targeted.
+In Canada, many xenophobic white supremacists were deeply tied to their nation's "Anglo-Saxon" culture, especially from the early 1900s to the end of World War II.
+The Ku Klux Klan in Canada was prominent in the provinces of Saskatchewan and Alberta, both of which have had a relatively high share of Eastern European ethnic population.
+Consequently, many immigrants from Ukraine, Russia, and Poland were frequently faced with public defamation, acts of harassment, and physical assaults.

-During World War I, thousands of Ukrainian Canadians were seen as "enemy aliens" as Canadian nativists saw them as a "threat" to Canada's Western European heritage.
+Furthermore, during World War I, thousands of Ukrainian Canadians were perceived as "enemy aliens" as Canadian nativists considered their presence as a "threat" to Canada's Western European heritage.
 Due to this, many of them were interned in concentration camps.
-There was constant discrimination towards Ukrainians who recently immigrated from the Austro-Hungarian Empire.
+What is more, there was constant discrimination towards Ukrainians who recently immigrated from the Austro-Hungarian Empire.